asilbek-0311/Ci-assignment2/README.md

 ![Confusion Matrix](./Confusion%20Matrix.png)

 ### Report
-We also have prepared [report](CI%20Assignment%202.pdf), you can access the report with the link provided.
+We also have prepared [report](Assignment%20Report.pdf), you can access the report with the link provided

 ### How to Run